Karlos-Eduardo-Mrqs/Karlos-Eduardo-Mrqs/README.md

 ![image](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)

 ## Description
 Hello I'am Carlos Eduardo ✋, one dedicated Computer Science student with the big dream of becoming a successful programmer.
 I always looking to improve my skills and delve deeper into the world of programming, focusing on understanding the logic behind algorithms and developing efficient solutions.
-In addition to seeking personal growth, I also has a strong desire to share his knowledge with other programmers, whether they are beginners or experienced.
+In addition to seeking personal growth, I also has a strong desire to share my knowledge with other programmers, whether they are beginners or experienced.